Kasikil/shards_of_creation/README.md

-Welcome to Shards of Creation!
+Welcome to [Untitled Game]]!

+Required Development Software: Python 3.7.3

+Setup:
+1. In the root directory of this repository, create a virtual environment from the command line/terminal: python -m venv venv
+2. Activate the venv in the terminal/command line: venv\Scripts\activate
+3. Install current requirements in your local vevn by running the following command from the command line*: python -m pip install -r requirements.txt

+Please note, if during development you install any additional python dependencies, you must update the requirements.txt.
+The easiest way to accomplish this will be by running the following command from a command line/terminal with an activated virtual enviornment: python -m pip freeze > requirements.txt

 Starting the game:
-Go to the venv\Scripts\activate.bat file (on Windows) and edit the following line:
-    set "VIRTUAL_ENV=C:\Users\clayt\py\shards_of_creation\venv"
-to be the absolute path to your venv folder

-With the changes saved, from the root directory (the folder where this file is located), enter the following command in a command prompt:
-    venv\Scripts\activate
+1. Activate the venv in the terminal/command line: venv\Scripts\activate

-Verify that the path in your command prompt is now prefixed with:
+2. Verify that the path in your command prompt is now prefixed with:
     (venv)

-The game can now be ran by running the command:
+3. The game can now be ran by running the command: python main.py
-    python main.py